hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 The following command uses `Hephaestus` to generate 10 programs written in Java using our program generator.
-This command also produces a variant for each of those 10 programs using TOM.
+This command also produces one variant for each of those 10 programs using TOM.
 Note that this command does not invoke the compiler under test (see `--dry-run` option).